WaviestBalloon/ApplejuiceCLI/README.md

 > Applejuice is still in VERY EARLY development, and may not work as expected.

 > [!IMPORTANT]
-> For issues you encounter during using Roblox, please refer to [this pinned issue](https://github.com/WaviestBalloon/ApplejuiceCLI/issues/1)!
+> For issues you encounter while using Roblox, please refer to [this pinned issue](https://github.com/WaviestBalloon/ApplejuiceCLI/issues/1)!

 ## Installation